 For each transaction below, you can verify what data is transferred between simPRO and Xero.
 To learn how to set up which transactions export to Xero, see Adjust Xero export options.

 To maintain the connection security between simPRO and Xero, your connection is revoked if you remain inactive and another person uses the same XERO login details to:

 - Connect a different simPRO build to Xero on another device

 - Connect another application to Xero

 - Change any of the Xero users settings, for example, passwords or permissions.

 To help prevent your connection from being revoked, it is recommended to set up a dedicated user login in XERO to connect your simPRO accounting link.

 US only: If you use simPRO in the United States, the term 'vendor' is used instead of 'supplier'.

 If you have integrated your new simPRO build with your Xero accounting package and all of your contacts are set up in Xero, you can use the accounting link to perform an initial import of your Xero customers and suppliers into simPRO.
 Learn more in How to Set Up the Xero Accounting Link.

 After you have performed an initial import, you need to create / edit all customer, supplier, and contractor card files in simPRO.
-Contacts created in Xero after completing an initial import will not transfer to simPRO.
+Contacts created in Xero after completing an initial import do not transfer to simPRO.